Choose the Best Wine Cellar Cooling Units for Hot Los Angeles Weather

 This exhaust room has to have a proper ventilation setup, in order to accommodate the heat vented by the cooling unit.
 Experts recommend using either a furnace room, garage, basement, or mechanical room as the exhaust room.
 Ideally, the adjacent room should be at least the same size as the wine cellar.

-A few self-contained cooling units can be installed on an exterior wall.
+A few self-contained wine cellar refrigeration units can be installed on an exterior wall.
 If this is the kind of unit you want for your wine cellar, make sure that the manufacturer offers a model that can operate in temperatures up to 105 degrees Fahrenheit.

 2. Ductless Split Type

 Unlike self-contained cooling units, ductless split type wine cellar refrigeration systems require no venting into an exhaust room.
 The equipment’s condenser, which is the component that produces heat, is installed at a separate location from the cellar.
 The evaporator, which is installed in the cellar is connected to the condenser through a line set.
 A line set is composed of a cluster of small copper tubing and electrical wiring.
 No ducting is used in this cooling system setup.

 3. Ducted Split Type